Approximating the quantum approximate optimization algorithm with digital-analog interactions: Analytical Fidelity Bounds for b DA-QAOA

 or in terms of the bound of the greatest eigenvalue of this set of single-qubit-operations $\Delta_\mu$

 with equality in the limit of small $\Delta$.
 Using the subadditivity of infidelity \cite{nielsen2002quantum} we can finally express

 For one set of single-qubit-rotations, the driver, all $X$ terms are active, giving $s = n$.
 The remaining time-blocks either have $2$ or $4$ single-qubit gates active determined by whether cancellations occur.
 No cancellations occur for $n-3$ blocks resulting in $s=4$, with the remaining $n(n-1)/2 - (n-2)$ blocks taking $s = 2$.
 The time taken to perform each block is $t = \pi / \alpha$.
 For large $n$ we find that the speed of single-qubit gates must increase approximately as the number of qubits squared for high-fidelity with the ideal QAOA state.
+While this discussion has considered only the use of a homogeneous resource Hamiltonian in the interest of brevity, this is not critical to the calculation of the bound.
+A heterogeneous resource would result in a sum of Pauli strings with non-unit pre-factors, which could be subsequently summed straightforwardly, as in the homogeneous case.